-On Saturday, August 30, 1997, Diana and her boyfriend, Egyptian billionaire Emad “Dodi” Fayed, arrived in Paris following a 10-day getaway on the French Riviera.
+On Saturday, August 30, 1997, Diana and her boyfriend, Egyptian billionaire Emad “Dodi” Fayed, arrived in Paris following a ten-day getaway on the French Riviera.
 They dined at the private salon at the Ritz Hotel in Paris.
-Coincidentally, Fayed’s father, Mohammed Al-Fayed, owned the hotel at the time — along with Harrod’s Department store in London.
+Coincidentally, Fayed’s father, Mohammed Al-Fayed, owned the hotel at the time—along with Harrod’s Department store in London.

 A few minutes past midnight on Sunday, Diana and Fayed left the hotel and got into the Mercedes Benz that was waiting for them, likely to travel to Fayed’s private Parisian estate.

-Although the posted speed limit was 30 mph, the driver, Henri Paul, reportedly approached the entrance of a tunnel at Paris’s Pont de l’Alma driving at approximately 70 mph.
+Although the posted speed limit was thirty miles per hour, the driver, Henri Paul, reportedly approached the entrance of a tunnel at Paris’s Pont de l’Alma driving at approximately seventy miles per hour.
 According to reports, Paul lost control of the car and collided into a pillar in the middle of the highway.

-Paul and Fayed were pronounced dead at the scene, and Diana — still alive — was taken by an extremely show-moving ambulance to the Pitie-Salpetriere Hospital.
-Early reports said Diana was suffering from a concussion, broken arm, and cut thigh.
-However, the princess had also suffered massive chest injuries, leading to the doctor on the scene working on her heart in the ambulance, making the extremely slow and careful ambulance ride a necessity in his opinion.
+Paul and Fayed were pronounced dead at the scene, and Diana—still alive—was taken by ambulance to the Pitie-Salpetriere Hospital.
+Early reports said Diana was suffering from a concussion, broken arm, and lacerated thigh.
+However, the Princess had also suffered massive chest injuries, leading to the doctor on the scene working on her heart in the ambulance, making the extremely slow and careful ambulance ride a necessity in his opinion.

 She never regained consciousness.
-Diana passed away from internal bleeding at 4:53 in the morning of August 31, 1997.
+Diana passed away due to internal bleeding at 4:53 in the morning of August 31, 1997.